Spatula cyanoptera septentrionalium

 Summer: Rosche (1994) noted that Chet and Jane Fleisbach WMA, Morrill Co, and Kiowa WMA, Scotts Bluff Co are regular breeding locations for this species; 19 were at Kiowa WMA 14 Jun 2000.
 It also occurs regularly at Crescent Lake NWR, Garden Co during the summer months, although the population may be fewer than one dozen individuals (Fred Zeillemaker, personal communication).
 Evidence for breeding at Crescent Lake NWR includes a nest containing eight eggs in a grass-sedge meadow 10 Jun 1937, several records of downy young including in 1974 (Bennett 1975), and a nest with eggs found 24 May 1984 but which was predated on 11 Jun (Helsinger 1985).

 Elsewhere, breeding has not been confirmed, although there are multiple breeding season reports from suitable locations in Sheridan, Dawes, and Sioux Cos as well as the Rainwater Basin (Jorgensen 2012).
+Away from these two areas, summer reports are few, the more westerly at potential breeding locations: 12 Jun 2003 Lake Ogallala, Keith Co, 14 Jun 1995 Whitman, Grant Co, six, including two pairs, on 20 Jun 2004 Lake McConaughy, Keith Co, 23 Jun (year not given) Keith Co area (Brown and Brown 2001), 12-16 Jul 1984 Douglas-Sarpy Cos, 28 Jul 2018 molting male Polk Co, and 2 Aug 1987 Howard-Hall Cos.
 A group of six (five males and one female) were at a flooded field in Box Butte Co 13 Jul 2015.
-Elsewhere, summer reports are few, the more westerly at potential breeding locations: 12 Jun 2003 Lake Ogallala, Keith Co, 14 Jun 1995 Whitman, Grant Co, six, including two pairs, on 20 Jun 2004 Lake McConaughy, Keith Co, 20 Jun 2009 Seward Co, 23 Jun (year not given) Keith Co area (Brown and Brown 2001), 30 Jun 2008 Utica SL, Seward Co, 12-16 Jul 1984 Douglas-Sarpy Cos, 28 Jul 2018 molting male Polk Co, and 2 Aug 1987 Howard-Hall Cos.